Transgender teenagers under the age of 16 should be able to access hormone therapy in some circumstances.

 Associate Professor Michelle Telfer, director of the Royal Children’s Hospital Gender Service in Melbourne and acting President of the Australian and New Zealand Professional Association for Transgender Health (ANZPATH), is the lead author of the new advice.

-She told SBS News the international guidelines for transgender children written by the World Professional Association for Transgender Health were last published in 2011, and the new guidelines better reflect the progress made in trans medicine.
+She told SBS News the international guidelines for trans teens written by the World Professional Association for Transgender Health were last published in 2011, and the new guidelines better reflect the progress made in trans medicine.

 “The [new Australian] guidelines are the most progressive and clinically relevant guidelines that exist internationally at this point in time,” she said.